dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 -   Water conservation and consumptive use strategies.

--   Scenarios of natural flow.
+-   Scenarios of Lake Mead inflow.

 -   Joint (political) decisions such as:

-    -   Include more accounts or stakeholders.
+    -   Include an additional user of Lower Basin Tribal Nations.

     -   Split existing reservoir storage among accounts.

     -   Split future inflows among accounts.

-    -   Split the combined reservoir storage among reservoirs.

 # Step 1.
-Assign Accounts and Decide Strategies
+Assign Accounts, Articulate Vulnerabilities, and Strategies to Manage Vulnerability

-The Upper Basin, Lower Basin, Mexico, Colorado River Delta, and First Nations accounts represent entities defined in the the 1922 Colorado River Compact, 1944 U.S.-Mexico Treaty, subsequent Minutes 319 and 323, Upper and Lower Basin drought contingency plans, and pledges to include more accounts (Table 1)(1922;
-IBWC, 2021; USBR, 2019; USBR, 2020).
-The shared reserve account protects Lake Powell and Lake Mead elevation targets (3,525 and 1,020 feet) that are defined in the Upper and Lower Basin Drought Contingency Plans (USBR, 2019).
+The Reclamation, California, Arizona, Nevada, and Mexico accounts represent entities defined in the 1922 Colorado River Compact, US-Mexico Treaty of 1948, subsequent Minutes 319 and 323, Lower Basin drought contingency plans, and pledges to include more accounts (Table 1)(1922; IBWC, 2021; USBR, 2019; USBR, 2020).
+The Reclamation account protects Lake Mead elevation specified in the Lower Basin Drought Contingency Plan (USBR, 2019).

 **Maps of account areas**